 A NOTE ABOUT SECURITY:-It is much safer to leave your house occupied when you are away.
 In fact insurances companies prefer houses not to be left unoccupied, as this is the time that many burglaries occur.
 You will not be swapping with complete strangers.
 By the time the swap takes place you will have been in contact with each other by 'phone or email.

 PERSONAL INFORMATION:- The information you give us on the registration form is used to write a description of your home, garden, locality and church.
 This is identified by a reference number.
-Members will be given a secure pass code to access basic contact details of other members.
-This will be email address and /or phone numbers.
-(Members choose which) No addresses are given out or circulated in any way or for any reason.
+Registered members will be given a secure pass code to access the Members' Area of the website with basic contact details of other members.
+This will be email address.
+No addresses are given out or circulated in any way or for any reason.

 When you contact potential house swappers you will probably want to discuss various issues.
 Following are suggestions:-

-BEDDING:- The following works quite well because it means that no-one has to make up beds before you leave home, or worry about washing at the end of the holiday.
+BEDDING:- The following works well as it means that no-one has to make up beds before you leave home, or worry about washing at the end of the holiday.
 But it's only a suggestion!

 i) Strip the beds that are available to house-swappers.